hats00n/advent_of_code_day8_2018/README.md

-# Sage + Archer Code Puzzle Solution
+# Advent Of Code 2018 Day 8 Code Puzzle Solution
 The puzzle was fun!
 Solved it with recursive approach.

 The extractor module is responsible for extracting the tree and the Node represents a single node in the tree.